Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Resideo Technologies has higher revenue and earnings than Latch.

-This is a breakdown of recent recommendations for Resideo Technologies and Latch, as reported by MarketBeat.com.
+This is a summary of recent recommendations for Resideo Technologies and Latch, as provided by MarketBeat.

 |Sell Ratings